Gastornis: Possible species and synonyms

-Gastornis gigantea (Cope, 1876), formerly Diatryma, dates from the middle Eocene of western North America.
-Its junior synonyms include Barornis regens (Marsh, 1894) and Omorhamphus storchii (Sinclair, 1928).
+Gastornis giganteus (Cope, 1876), formerly Diatryma gigantea, dates from the middle Eocene of western North America.
+Its junior synonyms include Barornis regens (Marsh, 1894) and possibly Omorhamphus storchii (Sinclair, 1928).
 O. storchii was described based on fossils from lower Eocene rocks of Wyoming.
 The species was named in honor of T. C. von Storch, who found the fossils remains in Princeton 1927 Expedition.
-The fossil bones originally described as Omorhamphus storchii are now considered to be the remains of a juvenile Gastornis gigantea.
-Specimen YPM PU 13258 from lower Eocene Willwood Formation rocks of Park County, Wyoming also seems to be a juvenile – perhaps also of G. gigantea, in which case it would be an even younger individual.
+The fossil bones originally described as Omorhamphus storchii are considered to be the remains of a juvenile Gastornis giganteus by Brodkorb (1967), but Louchart et al. (2021) argued that no definitive juvenile specimens of G. giganteus are known and that the two taxa have no known association, so there is no unambiguous evidence to support this synonymy.
+Specimen YPM PU 13258 from lower Eocene Willwood Formation rocks of Park County, Wyoming also seems to be a juvenile – perhaps also of G. giganteus, in which case it would be an even younger individual.